wombleton/gitlaw-nz/acts/S/Shop Trading Hours Act Repeal Act 1990.md

 ##### 5 Offence

-*   (1) The occupier of a shop that is not closed in accordance with [section 3][4] commits an offence against this Act, and is liable, on summary conviction, to a fine not exceeding $1,000\.
+*   (1) The occupier of a shop that is not closed in accordance with [section 3][4] commits an offence against this Act, and is liable, on conviction, to a fine not exceeding $1,000\.

     (2) For the purposes of subsection (1),---